hermangroup/docs/introduction/features.rst

 While Historia is based on Bitcoin, it significantly modifies the coin emission rate to offer a smoother reduction in coin emission over time.
-While Bitcoin reduces the coin emission rate by 50% every 4 years, Historia reduces the emission by one-fourteenth (approx. 7.14%) every 210240 blocks (approx. 383.25 days).
+While Bitcoin reduces the coin emission rate by 50% every 4 years, Historia reduces the emission by one-fourteenth (approx. 7.14%) every year.
 It can be seen that reducing the block reward by a smaller amount each year offers a smoother transition to a fee-based economy than Bitcoin.